hannobraun/crosscut/archive/prototypes/13/README.md

 ## Further Reading

-I announced the archiving of this prototype in my daily though on [2025-04-23](https://www.crosscut.cc/daily/2025-04-23).
+I announced the archiving of this prototype in my daily note on [2025-04-23](https://www.crosscut.cc/daily/2025-04-23).

 As of this writing (2025-04-23), I have not yet written about these decisions in